What is a WMG Docent?

 Apply for the Next Docent Cohort

-New docents are brought on in August of each year.
-You can submit your application at any time and we will follow up with you during our next cohort review period.
-If you would like to volunteer with WMG in other capacities while you wait for the next docent review period, we would love to have you!
+New docents are brought on each year.
+You can submit your application at any time and we will follow up with you to schedule an interview and determine your start date.
+All docents participate in an annual training program on Friday afternoons from September - December alonside new apprentices and interns.
+If you would like to volunteer with WMG in other capacities while you wait for your docent position to start, we would love to have you!

 Docent Testimonials